Outcome · June 2, 2026 · Indianapolis 46220

 The data

-The cost is measurable — and borne by people who never agreed to it.
+The cost was measurable, and would have been borne by people who never agreed to it.

 Chart 01